-Three varieties of GE apples are currently approved for commercial planting purposes, livestock feed, and food use in Canada: Arctic® Golden Delicious, Arctic® Granny Smith, and Arctic® Fuji.
-Currently, there is no commercial production of any of these three apple varieties in Canada, although commercial production is occurring in the United States.
-At the time of writing, there are no known immediate plans for commercial scale planting and production in Canada, as expansion will be focused in the United States.
+Four varieties of GE apples are currently approved for commercial planting purposes and food use in Canada: Arctic® Golden Delicious, Arctic® Granny Smith, Arctic® Fuji, and Arctic® Gala, which received approval in 2024.
+Currently, there is no commercial production of any of these apple varieties in Canada, although commercial production is occurring in the United States.
+At the time of writing, there are no known immediate plans for commercial scale planting and production in Canada, as expansion will be focused on the United States.